talaha2245/fscl-xtofu-c/.github/PULL_REQUEST_TEMPLATE.md

-# TSCL Project Pull Request
+# Fossil Logic Layer Pull Request

 ## Description
 <!-- Briefly describe the purpose and scope of this pull request. -->